Charity shops in North Shields

 What happens if we decline the valuation?

-The item is posted back to North Shields free of charge, tracked and insured.
+The item is posted back to North Shields free of charge, tracked and signed for.
 No fee is charged for the valuation or the return, and a written offer can be turned down for any reason.

 When is the charity paid, and how?